Oversite

 It is interesting that in Humian causality (the form of causality considered by philosopher David Hume) one of Hume's requirements for causality was "the cause and effect must be contiguous in space and time".
 In humans the cause of an event would often not meet that requirement.
 Often learnings are used which can be decades old to decide on which event the human decides to carry out after a stimulus - which, as discussed, is not itself causative.
 If the cause is the learnings the event could not be described as contiguous in time to the cause.
 And a stimulus itself may not be contiguous with the effect.
 For example an advertisement comes on the internet urging the purchase of a certain item (the stimulus).
 A person may not act on that at all or they may decide to act on it days later - not contiguous in time.
 As I have mentioned in other articles this shows how different causality in humans would have to be compared to causality in the rest of the Universe - if causality were to exist in human decision making.

 If the cause is not the external stimulus nor the learnings then what is the cause?
 It must be the self.
-For the hard determinist the "self" is merely a brain mechanism which gives the illusion of a self and an illusion of the free will of the self.
+For the supporters of hard human determinism the "self" is merely a brain mechanism which gives the illusion of a self and an illusion of the free will of the self.
 But I can't see how this mechanism in deciding the effect is easily explainable by prior cause.
 And certainly not a cause which is contiguous in time.
 For an autonomous self the issue does not exist.

 Some of the other Humian causality requirements are also suspect.
 However there are other definitions of causality which may not have this issue.